-This week, I’ve been blogging about a strategy designed to stop the departure of young Christians who leave the Church during their college years.
+This week, I’ve been writing about a strategy designed to stop the departure of young Christians who leave the Church during their college years.
 As always, I’ve argued we should stop teaching and start training.
 We’ve been examining a simple model (using T.R.A.I.N. as an acronym) to help describe the difference between training and teaching.
 Teaching is about imparting knowledge; training is about preparing for battle.
 If we want to adequately prepare students for the challenges they will face in their university years, we need to test them to expose their weaknesses, require more from them than we think they can handle, arm them with the truth (and teach them how to articulate it), involve them in the battlefield of ideas, and nurture their wounds (as we model the nature of Jesus).
 Today I want to talk about how we can train effectively and deploy our students to the battlefield of ideas.

 Police officers deploy into the field every day.
 Unlike other emergency service personnel (who stay in their respective stations until called into service), police officers are required to patrol during every shift, proactively deploying into their respective cities.
 That’s why we train so consistently and so passionately.
 If we could handle every call from the safety of our station, there would be no need to train at all.
 It’s a simple reality: There’s no point in training if you never intend on deploying.
 Perhaps this is why our youth groups seldom train students.
 If we never intend on leaving the safety of our churches or youth rooms, there’s no need to train.